 Payment gateway: which one should you use for your ecommerce store?
-With dozens of options to choose from, it can be a complicated decision.
+With dozens of online payment processing options to choose from, it can be a complicated decision.
 Everyone who is new to ecommerce will tell you that the most difficult task isn’t only to decide which platform is the best one, but also the different factors that you need to take into consideration when deciding which gateway is best for your specific needs.
-Btw, we’ve also created a quiz to help you choose the right payment gateway for your needs.
 However, to learn more about each one, read on:

 Pro TipJust a quick note to let you know which is my favourite Payment gateway + Merchant account combo to save you a lot of time and $$$: it’s called Dharma Merchant Services and it’s a really cool and ethical company!
 Check out my full review here.